-They’re getting their wish, thanks to Microsoft Teams and the company’s meeting solution, Microsoft Teams Rooms.
-As of today, this new meeting experience has been rolled out in all conference rooms at the company’s home offices in the Seattle area.
+They’re getting their wish, thanks to Microsoft Teams and the company’s meeting room solution, Microsoft Teams Rooms.
+Teams and Teams Rooms are addressing longstanding pain points that get in the way of starting a meeting quickly.
+This new meeting experience has been rolled out in all conference rooms at the company’s home offices in the Seattle area.
 The same upgrade is being rolled out gradually in all company conference rooms around the US and world.

 Company employees have been very clear that they want meetings to work the same way every time.